Battle of Muye: Background

-King Wen's son King Wu of Zhou led the Zhou in a revolt a few years later.
-The reason for this delay was that King Wu believed that the heavenly order to conquer Shang had not been given, as well as the advice of Jiang Ziya to wait for the right opportunity.
+King Wen's son King Wu of Zhou led the Zhou in a revolt a few years after King Wen's death.
+The reason for this delay was that King Wu believed that the heavenly order to conquer Shang had not been given as he approached the Mengjin ford, as well as the advice of Jiang Ziya to wait for the right opportunity.
+There was also an account of two boys, Boyi and Shuqi, who would go on a hunger strike in protest of the battle until their deaths.